Linaro/OpenCSD/decoder/docs/prog_guide/prog_guide_main.md

 									    (note: restricted to direct branches as some ETM ip incorrectly traces branches to next instruction as N rather then E).
 - `OCSD_OPFLG_STRICT_N_UNCOND_BR_CHK` : Check for N atoms on any unconditional branches.
 Use for known correct IP.
 - `OCSD_OPFLG_CHK_RANGE_CONTINUE`     : Check the start address of the range after a not taken branch is contiguous from the previous range.
+- `OCSD_OPFLG_N_UNCOND_NO_THUMB`      : Suppress N unconditional checks for Thumb code.
+This prevents false positives in IT blocks which mark subsequent instrutions conditional.
+The decoder does attempt to track whne in IT block and mark instructions as conditional, but it has no way of detecting when a return from exception drops into the middle of an IT block.

 Each of these options will result in a decoder reset and resync - there will be an output of `OCSD_GEN_TRC_ELEM_NO_SYNC` with a reason of `UNSYNC_BAD_IMAGE`.